briansimoni/Go-Shell/README.md

 cd // change directory remotely and so on...

-The server is running CentOS, so if you are on Mac, your executables created with '$go install' will probably not work unless you change your enviornment variables locally.
+The server is running CentOS, so if you are on Mac or Windows, your executables created with '$go install' will probably not work unless you change your enviornment variables locally to compile for linux.